hori-group/two-step-design/README.md

 step1_design_KAC.mat
 ```

-To calculate the average of the cost resulted with each controller reported in Table II of our paper, execute the program as follows.
+To calculate the average of the cost resulted with each controller reported in Table 2 of our paper, execute the program as follows.
 ```
 run Journal_step1/step1_compare_K.m
 ```